-The Council's Head of Finance is the Officer with responsibility to ensure proper administration of the Council's financial affairs in terms of Section 95 of the Local Government (Scotland) Act 1973.
+The Council's Corporate Director of Enterprise & Sustainable Regeneration is the Officer with responsibility to ensure proper administration of the Council's financial affairs in terms of Section 95 of the Local Government (Scotland) Act 1973.

-The Head of Finance is responsible for:
+The Corporate Director of Enterprise & Sustainable Regeneration is responsible for:

-- The financial accounting of the Fund. - The preparation of the Pension Fund Annual Report. - Being the principal advisor on management of investments to the Council in its capacity as Trustee to the Fund and as the Fund's Administering Authority.
+- The financial accounting of the Fund. - The preparation of the Pension Fund Annual Report and Accounts. - Being the principal advisor on management of investments to the Council in its capacity as Trustee to the Fund and as the Fund's Administering Authority.

-The day-to-day management of the investment activities of the Fund is administered by the Corporate Finance Team within the Chief Executive's Service.
+The day-to-day management of the investment activities of the Fund is administered by the Corporate Finance Team within the Enterprise & Sustainable Regeneration Service.

-The pension benefits policy oversight and day-to-day administration for the Fund is administered by the Pensions Team within the Chief Executive's Service.
+The pension benefits policy oversight and day-to-day administration for the Fund is administered by the Pensions Team within the Enterprise & Sustainable Regeneration Service.